fdoganis/three_rollup/README.md

 Keep in mind that all files references in `index.html` are relative to the `dist` folder hierarchy.

-Note that `three/examples/jsm` is successfully aliased aliased as `three/addons` to keep changes to `main.js` minimal.
+Note that `three/examples/jsm` is successfully aliased as `three/addons` to keep changes to `main.js` minimal.

 Live reloading works.
 Remember to close your browser if you get a message saying that the default port is already being used.